...work in progress

 The title is a potential (mis)translation of the german word Grundwasserspiegel – the upper "surface" of groundwater, beneath which soil or rock is saturated with water.
 Aside from water's obvious mirror-like qualities, there is an expectation that follows contemplation of water – for it to provide a solution to the questions or anxieties we project onto it.

 However we choose to describe water, we inevitably return to ourselves and our own experiences with water, using descriptions for which water itself has no name.
-It runs, it flows, it seeps, rises and falls.
+It's cold, it runs, it flows, it seeps, rises and falls.

 Berlin's ground water mirror is never far beneath our feet, one can hear it flow through those pink or blue overhead pipes as it is pumped across the city from construction sites to waterways.
 They remind us why we long for water, for Nature.
 Why we rely on it, fetishise it, and – if we are privileged enough – travel to find it.